 “Mac and Miles and loads of the boys are in Daniel Kaluuya and Kano’s Netflix film that’s out next year called The Kitchen – they were stunt riders in it.
 Some boys had just been in Top Boy.
 It’s created real opportunities for them.
 These kids have hearts and futures and are wonderful.
 When people hang out with them, they absolutely fall in love with them.
 They’re just so vibrant and silly and I’m really excited for people to meet them through the film.”

-This interview first appeared in Industria Studios London ‘zine available to pick up for free in London Picturehouse and Curzon Cinemas.
+This interview first appeared in Industria Studios London ‘zine available for free from our shop.